owitisteve/online-crime-reporting-system/README.md

 # online-crime-reporting-system
- Library Signature Verification System
+# Crime Reporting System

- Overview
+## Overview
-This system is designed to improve library transactions by verifying student credentials and signatures.
-It allows students to borrow and return books, while providing the library with tools to manage records and generate reports.
+The Crime Reporting System is designed to facilitate the remote reporting of crimes while maintaining the anonymity of the reporters.
+This system aims to enhance the efficiency of crime reporting and monitoring.

+## Objectives
+- **General Objective**: Develop a crime reporting system that allows users to report crimes remotely, ensuring the anonymity of the reporters.

-Objectives
+### Specific Objectives
-- Verify Login Credentials: Ensures that only authenticated students can access library services.
-- Signature Verification: Confirms student identity through digital signature authentication.
-- Book Issuance: Enables students to borrow books, with each transaction logged for record keeping.
-- Book Return: Allows students to return borrowed books and updates the records automatically.
-- Weekly Reports: Generates a summary report of borrowed books from each category.
+- **Remote Crime Reporting**: Enable users to report crimes that are currently occurring or have already occurred.
+- **Administrator Notifications**: Notify administrators when a crime has been reported.
+- **Crime Ranking**: Rank reported crimes based on their criticality to prioritize responses.
+- **Weekly Reporting**: Generate weekly reports on crimes reported for profiling and analysis.

-Features
+## Features
-1. Student Authentication**: Verifies student login credentials.
-2. Digital Signature Verification**: Uses a verification system to confirm signatures.
-3. Borrowing and Returning Books**: Manages the issuing and returning of books.
-4. Report Generation**: Automatically generates weekly reports on borrowed books by category.
+1. **Remote Reporting**: Users can submit crime reports from any location.
+2. **Anonymity**: The system ensures the anonymity of reporters to protect their identity.
+3. **Admin Notifications**: Automatically alerts administrators upon receiving a new crime report.
+4. **Criticality Ranking**: Classifies and ranks reported crimes based on urgency and severity.
+5. **Weekly Reports**: Generates summary reports for profiling reported crimes.

- Installation
+## Installation
-1. Clone the repository into your local system.
+1. Clone the repository into your local environment.
-2. Install any dependencies (e.g., PHP libraries) if needed.
+2. Install required dependencies if applicable (e.g., PHP libraries).
-3. Set up your MySQL database and configure the database connection.
+3. Configure the database for crime reports and notifications.
-4. Run the project using your local server (e.g., XAMPP).
+4. Start the project using a local server (e.g., XAMPP).

- Usage
+## Usage
-- Navigate to the system’s URL on your local server.
+- Access the system through the designated URL on your local server.
-- Log in with student credentials to borrow or return books.
+- Report crimes using the remote reporting feature.
-- Administrators can log in to view weekly reports.
+- Administrators can log in to view notifications and weekly reports.

- Technologies Used
+## Technologies Used
-- PHP
-- MySQL
+- **PHP**
-- Signature Verification
+- **MySQL**
-- HTML, CSS, JavaScript
+- **HTML, CSS, JavaScript**

 Contact
 For any questions, contact stevenowiti516@gmail.com.